-Safeguarding, restoring and rehabilitating your brand
+Safeguarding, restoring and rehabilitating your brand with reactive PR

-Essentially, Reactive PR is about managing unexpected situations to mitigate their impact and protect your brand.
+Essentially, reactive PR is about managing unexpected situations to mitigate their impact and protect your brand.

 Benefits of Reactive PR